Multipactor effect: Two-surface multipactor on metals

-Single-surface multipactor on dielectrics
+Single-surface multipactor

-There is a multipactor effect that occurs on a dielectric surface.
-Often, an RF electric field is parallel to the surface.
+The multipactor effect can take place on a single surface when magnetic fields are taken into account.
+A single-surface multipactor event is also possible on a metallic surface in the presence of a crossed static magnetic field.
+It may also occur on a dielectric surface, where often an RF electric field is parallel to the surface.
 The positive charge accumulated on the dielectric surface attracts electrons back to the surface.
-A single-surface multipactor event is also possible on a metallic surface in the presence of a crossed static magnetic field.

 Frequency-gap product in two-surface multipactor

 The conditions under which multipactor will occur in two surface multipactor can be described by a quantity called the frequency-gap product.
 Consider a two surface setup with the following definitions: